 What will be rewarded, and how?

 We have broken down the opportunities for reward into categories: daily, weekly, half termly, termly and annually.
-On top of being awarded an ‘R’ for Golden Standard learning characteristics students will now be able to pick up an ‘R’ for their wider contribution to school life (for traits like respect, inclusivity, tolerance and kindness).
+On top of being awarded a stamp for Golden Standard learning characteristics, students will now be able to pick up Golden Tickets for their wider contribution to school life (for traits like respect, inclusivity, tolerance and kindness).
 This shift came from requests coming out of the Parents Forum and the Student Leadership Team.

-In lessons students will be placed on the ‘praise board’ as a visual reminder to all about the expectations we have and recognition you receive if and when you display them.
+In lessons students will be placed on the ‘recognition board’ as a visual reminder to all about the expectations we have and the [praise you receive if and when students display them.